bruceravel/demeter/documentation/Artemis/examples/fes2.rst

 What about the multiple scattering paths?

-To examine those, first clear the Plotting list by clicking the :button:`Clear,light` button at the bottom of the Plot window.
-Transfer the FeS\ :sub:`2` data back to the Plotting list by clicking its transfer button: |transfer button|.
-Mark the first three multiple scattering paths by clicking their mark buttons.
+To examine those, first clear the Plotting list by :mark:`leftclick,..` clicking the :button:`Clear,light` button at the bottom of the Plot window.
+Transfer the FeS\ :sub:`2` data back to the Plotting list by :mark:`leftclick,..` clicking its transfer button:
+|transfer button|.
+Mark the first three multiple scattering paths by
+:mark:`leftclick,..` clicking their mark buttons.
 Select :menuselection:`Actions --> Transfer marked`.

 With the Plotting list newly populated, make a new plot of \| |chi|\ (R)\|.